LBDCode/Project3/README.md

-Recipedia is a full-stack collaboration project that aims to make the process of finding recipes, planning meals, and grocery shopping easier.
+Recipedia is a full-stack collaboration project that aims to make the process of finding recipes, planning meals, and grocery shopping lists easier.

 A user signs up, searches for their favorite recipe, assigns it for dinner on Wednesday, and then sends themselves an automated list of the recipe's ingredients